Straight Line Depreciation: How To Calculate & Formula

 $4,500/year |

 Therefore, we allocate $4,500 of the cost to depreciation expense every year.
-Our depreciation charges go to accumulated depreciation, which offsets the cost account of the fixed asset on the balance sheet.
+The $4,500 will appear as both depreciation expense on our income statement and accumulated depreciation on our balance sheet, which reduces the cost of fixed assets.

 Below is the list of interrelated assets used by ABC Company.